vitorandrietta/MC621-algor-tmos-cl-ssicos/README.md

-# MC621-algor-tmos-cl-ssicos
+# MC621-algorítmos-clássicos
-an repository to store the classic algorithms used to solve contest problems
+a repository to store the classic algorithms used to solve contest problems